aidn3/hypixel-guild-discord-bridge/docs/FAQ.md

 Check [this FAQ section](#how-to-enable-and-manage-in-game-guild-system) for further information regarding the registration.

 After that, execute the command `/guild join-conditions add` to add new guild join conditions.
-Via the Discord slash command `/guild settings`, it is possible to change how many conditions must be met before the allowing the player to join the guild.
+Via the Discord slash command `/guild settings`, it is possible to change how many conditions must be met before allowing the player to join the guild.
 By default, it is set to `1`.
 That means the player must meet just `1` join requirement before allowing the player to join the guild.

-> Banned players will not be able to join the guild regardless of the join requirements.
+> Guild banned players will not be able to join the guild regardless of the join requirements.

 ## Auto accept guild join requests